MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ![Graph of method calls](../media/profiler-graph.png)

 To investigate the data shown in the graph, you can use different view modes as described in the following.
-Choose a method to navigate to code.
-The color legend of the graph is:
+Choose a specific method to navigate to the code.
+The color legend of the graph is the following:

 |Color|Layer|
 |-----|-----|